dallasrowling/GlobeStar-WordPress-Theme/README.md

 * Create your own Wiki and documentation website that explores specific subjects and allow visitors to input their own feedback.

 ## Purpose
-GlobeStar is definitevely considered "a living theme" whereby it's intention is to remain in continual development as a one-stop solution to any and all functions on the internet.
+GlobeStar is definitevely considered "a living theme" whereby it's intention is to remain in continual development as a one-stop solution to any and all functions on websites.